Earthquake off the coast of Alaska triggers brief tsunami advisory

 The earthquake was felt widely throughout the Aleutian Islands, the Alaskan Peninsula and Cook Inlet regions, according to the Alaska Earthquake Center.

-In Kodiak, Alaska, sirens warned of a possible tsunami and sent people driving to shelters late at night.
+In Kodiak, Alaska, sirens warned of a possible tsunami and sent people driving to shelters late at night, according to video posted to social media.

 The United States Geological Survey wrote in a social media post that the earthquake occurred 106 kilometers (65.8 miles) south of Sand Point, Alaska, at 10:48 p.m.
 Saturday.